Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-logfile/README.md

 ### The check does not alert although the log is full of `error` lines

 Read the lines.
 If they carry a `[client ...]` field, Apache logged them about one request and this check counts them as a rate rather than by their level, which is what keeps a scanned server green.
-The `... request errors in the last ...` fact says how many arrived recently and how many the whole window holds.
+The `Last ...:` group says how many arrived recently, and the `... in the whole window` note next to each how many the whole window holds.

 1. Lower `--request-errors-warning` to have a smaller number of them reported.
 On a server nobody but the application talks to, `--request-errors-warning=1` is reasonable.
 2. Widen `--lookback` to judge over a longer stretch, for instance `--lookback=3600`.
 3. A line about the server itself is never affected by this: it counts by its level, unless it is one of the named events, which carry their own state and are counted there and nowhere else.

-### `proxy failures in the last ...` on a host where nothing is broken
+### `proxy failures` under `Last ...` on a host where nothing is broken

 `mod_proxy` logs one line per request it could not hand to a backend, so restarting the backend leaves one line behind and a backend that is gone leaves a stream of them.
 The count is what separates the two.